PRESS

 Artnet

-Documentary chronicles decades of work by New York ‘maintenance artist’
+Chronicles decades of work by New York ‘maintenance artist’ Mierle Laderman Ukeles.”

 -